wbryceangell/AnnotatedJS/README.md

   getInjected(): unknown {
     // return some value to be injected
   }

+  @Property("AnotherInjected")
+  getAnotherInjected(): unknown {
+    this.getInjected(); // will return singleton
+    // return value to be injected
   }
+}
 ```

 `@Config` defines values that will be available for injection.

 `@Config` encapsulates `@Property` annotations. `@Property` takes a string as an argument and injects the returned value of the method using that string, see [@Inject](#inject-1).

+Properties may also use other properties in the config as long as they are declared in order.

 ## @Router